moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_version.rst

 Future plans
 ----------------------------------------------------
-- The Launchor
 - Installer
+- A Launchor
-- Urls and Zip file support is under development
+- Urls and Zip file support (under development)
-- Ftp Library?
-Database of scripts?
-- 64 bit version

 About this documentation